-Remember, customers are at the heart of the flywheel philosophy, the fuel.
+Remember, customer success is at the heart of the flywheel philosophy, the fuel.
 So, employing strategies that make your customers successful will give your flywheel ROI.
 Happy customers are likely to tell other people about the great experience they’ve had with your company.

 Your business and the customers it serves are unique.
 So the way you ultimately design your flywheel will depend on your business model.
 A few strategies you can use to increase your marketing flywheels success include:

 - Determine which areas of your business have the most impact on growth